 UK-based video-on-demand platform FilmDoo launched their Seedrs campaign in late August to fund modern day film distribution.

-The success of the campaign is owed to the support of more than 150 investors.
-FilmDoo co-founder Weerada Sucharitkul is enthusiastic that “the FilmDoo story is now open to a wider global community”.
+“With minimum investment starting from as little as £10, the FilmDoo story is now open to a wider global community,” Weerada Sucharitkul, FilmDoo co-founder, comments on the ongoing campaign.
 She continues, “FilmDoo will revolutionise how you can view great international content.
 Each time you watch a film on our platform, you are also helping talented filmmakers around the world.”

 With the new funding, FilmDoo will continue to expand its international film library and improve technology, product development and marketing to allow people around the world to access FilmDoo across more devices.

 To Learn More about FilmDoo’s crowdfunding campaign, visit www.seedrs.com/filmdoo

 FilmDoo is the leading online film platform redefining the way people discover and watch films around the world.
 Filmdoo was a UK finalist in the 2015 MassChallenge accelerator programme and was recently featured in Forbes as one of the Top 5 startups to come out of the programme.
 They have received extensive press coverage in the Guardian, Variety and Screen Daily.
 FilmDoo is founded by co-founders Weerada Sucharitkul and William Page and was launched at the Cannes Film Festival last year.
 Their proprietary film distribution technology means that international films can be watched legally from any location around the globe.
 Notable investors include Alain Mandy and Jules Sukhabut from TeraVault Ventures.